-SLATE ISLAND (MDCR) This UZ 12-acre island has rugged cliffs of slate which once was quarried for gravestones, the foundations of houses and ballast for ships.
+SLATE ISLAND (MDCR).
+This 12acre island has rugged cliffs of slate which once was quarried for gravestones, the foundations of houses and ballast for ships.
 Tangled undergrowth and a profusion of wildflowers make it a sanctuary for birds.
-Relatively inaccessible: no trails and abundant poison ivv.
+Relatively inacces-